ReneeGuldi/FitnessTracker/README.md

 1. Access the Settings menu to adjust your preferences for distance and weight units.
 Choose between kilometers or miles for distance, and kilograms or pounds for weight.

-## Help and Support 🆘

-For detailed instructions on using the app, refer to the [Help Screen](#help-screen) within the app or contact our support team at [support@fitnesstrackerapp.com](mailto:support@fitnesstrackerapp.com).

 ## Contributing 🤝

 Contributions are welcome to improve the Fitness Tracker App!
 If you have suggestions or would like to contribute, please follow these steps: